clj-commons/etaoin/README.md

 and other user-specific data.

 Imagine you'd like to run your integration tests against a user that turned off Javascript execution or image rendering.
-To prepare and then use a special profile would be a good choice.
+To prepare a special profile for that task would be a good choice.

 #### Create and find a profile in Chrome